AMWA-TV/is-04/README.md

 ## Getting started

-Readers are advised to be familiar with the NMOS Technical Overview at (https://github.com/AMWA-TV/nmos) and then read the [API Overview](APIOverview.md) in this repository.
+Readers are advised to be familiar with the JT-NM Reference Architecture (http://jt-nm.org/), before starting with the [Overview](docs/1.0.
+Overview.md) in this repository.
 The API specifications are written in RAML -- if a suitable tool is not available for reading this, then [this](APIs/generateHTML) will create HTML versions.

 ## Contents

 * README.md -- This file
-* [APIOverview.md](APIOverview.md) -- Overview of APIs, including parts of the specification common to all APIs
-* [P2POperation.md](P2POperation.md) -- Overview of peer-to-peer discovery (without a distributed registry)
+* [docs/1.0.
+Overview.md](docs/1.0.
+Overview.md) -- Documentation targeting those implementing APIs and clients.
+Further topics are covered within the [docs/](docs/) directory
 * [APIs/NodeAPI.raml](APIs/NodeAPI.raml) -- Normative specification of the NMOS Node API
 * [APIs/RegistrationAPI.raml](APIs/RegistrationAPI.raml) -- Normative specification of the NMOS Registration API
 * [APIs/QueryAPI.raml](APIs/QueryAPI.raml) -- Normative specification of the NMOS Query API